vcmerritt/nextcloud/README.md

 ```

 ##  Copy Samba Domain CA Certificates to support LDAPS
-Use Putty to connect to the NextCloud server as administrator (do not SU to root, just stay logged in as administrator).
+Use Putty to connect to the NextCloud server as administrator.
+Do not SU to root until indicated below as a regular user session will suffice initially.

 ``` bash
 scp 192.168.2.40:/var/lib/samba/private/tls/ca.pem ./DC1CA.crt
 scp 192.168.2.41:/var/lib/samba/private/tls/ca.pem ./DC2CA.crt